 Conclusion

 Want to cure vitiligo through diet?
-Choosing the right foods can support your skin’s natural healing process and help you manage Vitiligo more effectively.
+Choosing the right foods can support your skin’s natural healing process and help you manage vitiligo more effectively.
 Add leafy greens, nuts, seeds, colorful veggies, and probiotics to your daily meals, and avoid inflammatory and processed foods that may trigger symptoms.

-However, it is also important to note that a Vitiligo diet works best when combined with medical advice.
+However, it is also important to note that a vitiligo diet works best when combined with medical advice.
 Always consult a dermatologist or nutritionist before making changes to your diet.